 Secondly, in many cases the amount of donations from these sponsors is very minimal.
 One study showed that while Clinique donated $10 from every $14 in sales during their “In the Pink” lipstick sales, many others gave next to nothing.
 American Express donated only one penny per transaction of any amount during “Charge for the Cure.”

-Thirdly, the funds collected are poorly accounted for, and the way the campaigns are advertised can be very ambiguous.
-Confusing terms such as “net profits to charity” are used, and sometimes it is not clearly explained that the donations are only promised for a limited time.
-Some sponsors have had it set up so that the monies would be donated only after a certain sales quota was reached.
+Thirdly, the funds collected are poorly accounted for, and the way the campaigns advertise are very ambiguous.
+Confusing terms such as “net profits to charity” does not clearly explain that the donations are only promised for a limited time.
+Some sponsors have it set up so that the monies would be donated only after a certain sales quota is reached.
 Most of the time consumers are not aware of this.

 The bottom line is that you should “Think Before You Pink.”
-Medicine has a long history of practices, drugs, and procedures that later turned out to be not so smart.
+Medicine has a long history of practices, drugs, and procedures that later turned as being not very smart and even very harmful.
 There was Thalidomide, Rezulin, Serzone, and Phlebotomy (bloodletting), just to list a few.
 The cancer industry is a multi-billion dollar business and admitting mistakes or treatments that cause more harm than good doesn’t bring in money.
 So don’t allow the media or anyone else to put you on a guilt trip if you don’t jump on the pink fraud bandwagon.
 Your time and energies are much better spent spreading the truth about non-toxic prevention and healthy lifestyle choices that can truly make an impact on this disease.